Badrinath Dham: The Road trip to one of the four Dhams

 There are several private as well as government companies running Char Dham yatra service by helicopter.
 And the prices for each vary drastically.
 Here is the link for Uttaranchal Tourism.

 Overall, I will say the Badrinath Dham is a must visit.
 Don’t wait for the old age.
 Go, when you are young because there is so much around to explore and see.
-I will describe rest of all the activities in my upcoming posts.
+When around also visit Mana Village and Valley of flowers.

 You can read about Uttarkashi: the entrance to Char Dhams of uttarakhand here.